 An example of Communist influence in the movie industry in Hollywood was the contribution to the script for "Action in the North Atlantic," a film in which an airplane appeared that frightened the crew until they saw that it was a Soviet plane.
 Looking up, Humphrey Bogart exclaimed, "It's one of ours."
 Another example of communist input in the movies was the film Objective Burma, the original story written by one of the Hollywood Ten, Alvah Bessie.
 Bessie was not programmed to create Marxist tracts.
 Objective Burma was a patriotic work that won an Academy Award nomination.

 (Alvah Bessie, by the way, compared himself to Ernest Hemmingway.
 Both were anti-fascist and in Spain during its civil war.
 But Bessie was more of a fighter.
 More than write, he was a machine-gunner on the side of the republic, against Franco.
-Following that war he wrote Men In Battle.)
+Following Men In Battle.)